avrgeek/avrgeek.github.io/_posts/2016-08-20-letsencrypt.md

 I used the [EFF Certbot](https://certbot.eff.org/) as my client, which works fairly well, even on an older CentOS system.
-It couldn't quite parse the Apache configuration correctly, but pointing to the certificate manually was not a hard configuration change.
-In case anyone finds the configuration handy, here it the appropriate lines from my httpd.conf below.
+It couldn't quite parse the Apache configuration correctly, but pointing to the certificate manually was not a difficult configuration change.
+In case anyone finds the configuration handy, here are the appropriate lines from my httpd.conf below.

-Hopefully this begins a new exciting chapter in secure Internet communication and makes encrypted web communication the default, as it should be.
+Hopefully this begins an exciting new chapter in secure Internet communication and makes encrypted web communication the default, as it should be.